Wakhan Corridor: Geography

 At its western entrance, near the Afghan town of Ishkashim, the corridor is 18 km wide.
 The western third of the corridor varies in width (13–30 km) and widens to 65 km in the central Wakhan.
 At its eastern end, the corridor forks into two prongs that wrap around a salient of Chinese territory, forming the 92 km boundary between the two countries.
-The Wakhjir Pass, which is the easternmost point on the southeastern prong, is about 300 km from Ishkashim.
+The Wakhjir Pass on the Afghanistan–China border, which is the easternmost point on the southeastern prong, is about 300 km from Ishkashim.
 The easternmost point of the northeastern prong is a nameless wilderness about 350 km from Ishkashim.
 On the Chinese side of the border is the Tashkurgan Tajik Autonomous County of Xinjiang Uyghur Autonomous Region.

 The northern border of the corridor is defined by the Pamir River and Lake Zorkul in the west, and the high peaks of the Pamir Mountains in the east.
 To the north is Tajikistan's Gorno-Badakhshan Autonomous Region.
 To the south, the corridor is bounded by the high mountains of the Hindu Kush and Karakoram.
 Along its southern flank, two mountain passes connect the corridor to neighboring regions.
-The Broghol Pass provides access to Pakistan's Khyber Pakhtunkhwa region, while the Irshad Pass links the corridor to Gilgit-Baltistan.
+The Broghil Pass provides access to Pakistan's Khyber Pakhtunkhwa region, while the Irshad Pass links the corridor to Gilgit-Baltistan.
 The Dilisang Pass, which also connects to Gilgit-Baltistan, is disused.
 The easternmost pass, as indicated above, is the Wakhjir Pass, which connects to China and is the only border connection between that country and Afghanistan.

 The corridor is higher in the east than in the west; (the Wakhjir Pass is 4923 m in elevation) and descends to about 3037 m at Ishkashim.
-The Wakhjir River emerges from an ice cave on the Afghan side of the Wakhjir Pass and flows west, joining the Bozai Darya near the village of Bozai Gumbaz to form the Wakhan River.
-The Wakhan River then joins the Pamir River near Kala-i-Panj to form the Panj River, which then flows out of the Wakhan Corridor at Ishkashim.
+The Wakhjir River emerges from an ice cave on the Afghan side of the Wakhjir Pass and flows west, joining the Bozai Darya near the village of Bazai Gumbad to form the Wakhan River.
+The Wakhan River then joins the Pamir River near Qala-i-Panjah to form the Panj River, which then flows out of the Wakhan Corridor at Ishkashim.

 The Chinese consider Chalachigu Valley, the valley east of Wakhjir Pass on the Chinese side connecting Taghdumbash Pamir, to be part of the Wakhan Corridor.
 The high mountain valley is about 100 km long.
 This valley, through which the Tashkurgan River flows, is generally about 3-5 km wide and less than 1 km at its narrowest point.
 This entire valley on the Chinese side is closed to visitors; however, local residents and herders from the area are permitted access.